 Opportunities to Stay in Touch: UMW offers many opportunities for parents to stay connected.
 Learn more by visiting umw.edu/parents.
-Please ask your student to review or complete the Parent and Family Information Form available in the EagleNet Portal.
+Please ask your student to review or complete the Parent and Family Information Form available in myUMW.
 This will ensure that you receive communications, including information about Family Weekend and other special events, as well as the UMW Magazine.

 Parent Leadership Circle: The UMW Parent Leadership Circle is a group of active Mary Washington parents who provide outreach for the University.
 Members help inform fellow parents of the importance of supporting UMW, and they choose to support the University with an annual leadership-level gift.
-For more information, visit giving.umw.edu/immediate-impact/parents.
+For more information, please contact the Office of Annual Giving at 540 654-2068 or umwgift@umw.edu.

 Parking: When visiting your student during the academic year, please use the visitor spaces near George Washington Hall or Level 4 of the Alvey Drive parking deck.
-An overnight guest must obtain a visitor dash pass from Parking Management, Lee Hall, or UMW Police, Brent Hall (after office hours). adminfinance.umw.edu/parking
+An overnight guest must obtain a visitor dash pass from Parking Management, Lee Hall, or UMW Police, Brent Hall (after office hours).

+adminfinance.umw.edu/parking